Kermitofx/Unalix/README.md

 ```
 $ pkg update -y
-$ pkg install -y 'curl' 'jq' 'vim'
+$ pkg install -y 'curl' 'jq' 'vim' 'libidn2'
 ```

-_Note that the package `idn` is not available on Termux's repositories and the `idn2` package comes preinstalled on Termux._
+_Note that the package `idn` is not available on Termux's repositories._

 ### Get the source